'Heartbreaking day' — Stanford drops 11 sports to cut costs - WHIZ News

 “We had a structural deficit coming in, so I don’t want to pin this all on COVID.
 That’s not the case,” Muir said.
 “When we realized coming off COVID, we knew we were going to take a financial hit.
 To blame this all on COVID would not be accurate, but it certainly contributed to the growing deficit.”

-AP Sports Writer Eric Olson in Omaha, Nebraska, contributed to this report.
+AP Sports Writers Eric Olson in Omaha, Nebraska, and Stephen Hawkins in Dallas contributed to this report.

 More AP college sports: https://apnews.com/apf-sports and https://twitter.com/AP_Top25